juxor/afaq/markdown/secH1.md

 ideas on many levels, **not** Marx's (who adjusted his ideas to bring them in line with Bakunin's!).

-Since Bakunin, anarchists have deepen this critique of Marxism and, with the experience of both Social-Democracy and Bolshevism, argue that he predicted key failures in Marx's ideas.
+Since Bakunin, anarchists have deepened this critique of Marxism and, with the experience of both Social-Democracy and Bolshevism, argue that he predicted key failures in Marx's ideas.
 Given that his followers, particularly Lenin and Trotsky, have emphasised (although, in many ways, changed them) the